BrainTwister/docker-devel-env/README.md

   home:
 ```

-For nvidia-docker the runtime must be set to `nvidia`.
-At the moment for
+The runtime must be set to `nvidia`, which is currently only supported by
-docker-compose this is only possible for version 2.3.
+docker-compose version 2.3.
+As IDE NVIDIA nsight is recommended, which has
+special support for CUDA code editing, debugging, and profiling.
+The nsight
+version depends to the cuda version.

 ## Eclipse IDE for embedded development